-- 1. Complete and submit your RFA with the General application sections above completed. - 2.
-The notice of intent and the RFA must include an explanation of the reasons that the charter school is seeking to make this specific requested change. - 3.
+a.
+Complete and submit your RFA with the General application sections above completed.

+- b.
+The notice of intent and the RFA must include an explanation of the reasons that the charter school is seeking to make this specific requested change. - c.
 Indicate "N/A" for any below requested response that is not applicable to your request.

-4. D RFA: Eliminate a grade level or other educational services
+4.RFA: Eliminate a grade level or other educational services